electronicdreamplant/electronicdreamplant.github.io/france-timeline.md

 ### May
 * Sign lease for French property
 * Pay deposit and 1st month's rent
+* Get insurance for health, house and car
 * Lawrence finishes work

 ### June